flatpickles/sketchbook/docs/docs_notes/core-concepts.md

 -   time (in projects)
 -   canvas size // resizing the canvas
-    -   max at 100%
+    -   max at 100%, relevant for both project config & direct size settings
-    -   need to set style size to change the way it's presented (but that's cool)
     -   internal canvas size will sync to style size, and will apply pixelRatio
+    -   if you set style size to change the way it's presented, also set internal size!
 -   mouse position & clicks
 -   instance variables (#ivar)